DmitriBogdanov/UTL/docs/module_parallel.md

 It implements classic building blocks of concurrent algorithms such as tasks, parallel for, reductions and etc. and provides a sane thread pool implementation with work-stealing and recursive parallelism support, in summary:

 - Tasks, parallel loops and reductions
-- Work-stealing thread pool with fully thread-safe API
+- Work-stealing thread pool with a fully thread-safe API
 - Support for recursive parallelism
 - Focus on simple & uniform API
 - Small (~`600` lines of code)